Westmoreland Road goods yard

 The goods depot was opened in 1877, freeing space at the constrained Bath Spa station site.
 A small engine shed was also moved from Bath Spa to Westmoreland in 1880.
 The goods depot was located on the up side of the line, fronting onto the Lower Bristol Road, opposite the Newark Works of crane makers Stothert & Pitt.
 Further west on the down side towards Oldfield Park railway station, on the other side of Westmoreland Road, was located a goods loop and four sidings, called Bath West.

 One notable event was the unloading in 1903 of the special train for Buffalo Bill & His Wild West Show.
 A more frequent event putting heavy demands on the depot was whenever the Bath and West Show was held in Bath, and horse arrivals for the Bath Racecourse.
 In April 1942 German bombing caused major damage to the goods depot.

 Until 1911 the yard was controlled by two signal boxes, Westmoreland East and Westmoreland West.
 In 1911 these were replaced by a single signal box called Bath Goods.

 The Bath engine shed at Westmoreland closed in February 1961.
 The goods depot closed in May 1967, but the sidings remained open for full loads until 31 December 1980.
-In the 1980s the goods depot was redeveloped into an office development called The Square, with the former goods shed converted into one of the office buildings.
+In the 1980s the goods depot was redeveloped into an office development called The Square.
+The former goods shed was converted into one of the office buildings, which in 2026 was planned to become student accommodation.

 The down side sidings (Bath West) were developed as a refuse transfer terminal, called Westmoreland Railhead, by Avon County Council in the mid-1980s, taking waste to a landfill site in Calvert, Buckinghamshire.
 The refuse transfer terminal remained in operation until 2011 when a new mechanical biological waste treatment plant opened in Avonmouth.

 A passageway at the western end of Westmoreland Station Road still gives pedestrian access under the railway to Westmoreland Street; in 2018 a review of the Widcombe public rights of way recommended that it be classified as such.